6.1 – Turnover & Tax Audit

 An audit is required if –

 - Rs 5 Crores mark – Turnover for the year crosses the Rs 5 crores.
 Note, the Rs.5 Crore limit is applicable from the next financial year i.e. 2020 – 2021.
 This is in the case of digital transactions, and stock market trading is 100% digital.

-- Section 44AD – If the turnover is less than Rs 5 crore, and if profit less than 6% of turnover and total income exceeds basic exemption limit (this section applies only if person’s taxable income other than the loss from trading is more than the taxation slab) An audit is not required if turnover is less than Rs 5 crores but your total income is within the taxable limit of Rs 2.5lks).
-This limit was extended to Rs 5 crores for FY 2020 – 21.
+- Section 44AD – If the turnover is less than Rs 2 crore, and if profit less than 6% of turnover and total income exceeds basic exemption limit (this section applies only if person’s taxable income other than the loss from trading is more than the taxation slab) An audit is not required if turnover is less than Rs 5 crores but your total income is within the taxable limit of Rs 2.5lks.
+(This limit was extended to Rs 5 crores for FY 2020 – 21).

 I am sure the first thing that came to your mind after reading turnover is contract turnover, i.e